hands-on-scala/hands-on-scala.github.io/content/post/lists.md

 {{< / highlight >}}

-As you can see in the third line from above, Scala allows you to have a List that keeps thigs of different types.
+As you can see in the third line from above, Scala allows you to have a List that keeps things of different types.

 So, the types from the above code snippet will be:
 {{< highlight scala >}}